ctiger34/BASIC-EMOTION-DETECTION/README.md

 # Credits
-This work is done by [this](https://github.com/omar178/Emotion-recognition.git). great work we just added small simple things.
+This work is done by [this](https://github.com/omar178/Emotion-recognition.git) guy great work we just added small simple things.